 Part 28: Half-Sister, Full Blog.
 A History, by Leslie Sullivan.

 This is a special guest post, written by my half-sister, Leslie.
 Below is a photo Leslie shared today, one I'd never seen.
 Jo (brunette on the left) with Riley (third from left) and another couple.
 Leslie and I wondered if the man is Jack Dempsey.
 Sure looks like him.
 I'll try to find something in Dad's journal to confirm.
-You decide, here's Jack Dempsey's wikipedia page.
+You decide--- here's Jack Dempsey's wikipedia page.

 Ok, the rest of this blog is my half-sister, Leslie, writing about the stories she was told, what she remembers, and what she's discovered.
 From now on, when I write something, I'll put it in italics.
+I'll put her words in Bold.

 In keeping with my sister’s blog of last week, today is 6/3/2020.
 I am watching the news after a long day of work, catching up on the ninth night of protests, which began after a black man, George Floyd, was killed in broad day light by a police officer in MN.
 Witnesses tried to get the officer and/or his fellow officers at the scene to take his knee of the neck of man begging to be let up because he couldn’t breath!
 The protesting has grown into world wide, large-scale gatherings expressing passion for change around the underpinnings and long systemic history of racism and the intersectionality of many forms of oppression finally reaching a breaking point.